 Liquidity – Does the offeror certify that they have enough post-closing liquidity (from the offering and any additional sources) to sustain operations for a specified number of months or a period of time which is clearly identified until the next planned funding round or, if a development project, to complete the proposed phase of the project?

 Financing – How will changes and volatility in the credit and equity markets impact financing efforts and the capital structures of underlying investments?

 Leverage – Construction startups and infrastructure development projects may utilize significant leverage which may increase financial and operational risks.

 Valuation – Investment opportunities will be assessed to determine if appropriate and reasonable valuation procedures and methodologies are utilized by managers.
 Has the issuer provided a reasonable analysis of their valuation when applicable?

 Traction – Has there been measurable progress, growth, and social proof?
 Is the company backed by other notable investors?

 Team – Do the founders/managers have the skills and vision to succeed?
 Beyond the founders, does the team have the right people in the appropriate roles–including experienced advisors?

 Business Model – Is the business proposal commercially reasonable?
 Is there a clear and reasonable explanation of the exit strategy?
 Are projected cashflows reasonable given the current market conditions?

 Technology – Is the success of the offeror based on un-proven technology and what is the risk associated with new technologies proposed?
 Do they have any projects completed or are these their first projects?
 Any proof of concept?

 Market – The construction/infrastructure market is global, and investment opportunities may be dependent on international supply and demand.

-We have deep knowledge and roots in the infrastructure development industry and the contech startup ecosystem.
+We have roots in the infrastructure development industry and are connected to the infratech startup ecosystem.

 Much of our deal flow comes from our vast network of partners: venture funds, accelerators, incubators, advisors, angel investors and founders networks.